Program overview

 - Educational Consultant: Work with schools and organizations to improve educational practices and policies.

-- Curriculum Developer: Design and implement educational programs and materials that meet diverse learning needs.
+- Curriculum Developer: Design and implement educational programs and materials for various educational settings.

-- Social Justice Educator: Advocate for equity and inclusion in educational settings, focusing on marginalized communities.
+- Social Justice Educator: Advocate for equity and inclusion in educational environments, focusing on marginalized communities.

-- Environmental Education Coordinator: Develop programs that educate students about sustainability and environmental stewardship.
+- Indigenous Education Coordinator: Develop and oversee programs that support Indigenous students and incorporate Indigenous perspectives in education.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.